axelvaldez/radical-companies/_posts/reviews/2022-07-25-the-power-of-the-powerless.markdown

   </li>
   <li id="en14">
    <p class="_list-item" style="padding-bottom:1px; ">
     The same industrial-military complex that then President Eisenhower warned us about in his 1960 Farewell Address.
-The plan was to wind dow our military muscle after Wold War II, but the war hardware producers managed to put the kibash on that.
+The plan was to wind donw our military muscle after Wold War II, but the war hardware producers managed to put the kibosh on that.
 They got the military hooked on war toys.
 The military in turn got Congress hooked on pork programs that got them re-elected (<em>i.e.</em>, and this is what blocked President Eisenhower).
 And these pork programs created jobs that generated wealth that the war hardware producers needed to kept the engine running.
     <<a href="https://radicals.world/f3Nboy" target="_blank">https://radicals.world/f3Nboy</a>>
     <a class="_uparrow" href="#bm14"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>
   <li id="en15">
    <p class="_list-item">
-    The story goes that in the <em>People&rsquo;s Republic of China</em> (PRC) dictatorship, private businesses and centralized political power co-habitate peacefully.
+    The story goes that in the <em>People&rsquo;s Republic of China</em> (PRC) dictatorship, private businesses and centralized political power cohabitate peacefully.
 You can have it all.
 At least that's the mirage created and maintained for people outside the PRC.
 As the latest Party boss, Xi Jinping has shown, the so-called-private companies can be brought to kneel by the dictatorships at any time.
 What really is going on is that the regime allows a handful of people (<em>i.e.</em>, the very rich and the upper middle class) to live well so long as they &ldquo;follow our orders, or else.&rdquo;
     <a class="_uparrow" href="#bm15"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>